Derby County F.C.: Records and statistics

 Kevin Hector holds the record for Derby County appearances in all competitions, appearing 589 times in two spells with the club between 1966 and 1982.
-He sits ahead of Ron Webster, who played 535 times for the club, often in the same team as Hector.
+He sits ahead of Ron Webster, who played 535 times for the club.
 Just counting league appearances, Hector is again in the lead with 486 appearances, ahead of Jack Parry, who played 483 times for the club between 1948 and 1967.

-The club's all-time top goalscorer is Steve Bloomer, often referred to as "Football's First Superstar", who netted 332 goals for the club in two spells between 1892 and 1914.
+The club's all-time top goalscorer is Steve Bloomer, who netted 332 goals for the club in two spells between 1892 and 1914.
 He is over 100 goals ahead of second in the list Kevin Hector, who netted 201 goals for the club.
 Jack Bowers holds the club record for most goals in a single season, when he scored 43 goals (35 in the league and a further 8 in the FA Cup), during the 1932–33 season.
+The record league scorer for a season is Jack Bowers and Ray Straw with 37 goals in the 1930–31 and 1956–57 seasons respectively.

 The club's record attendance is 41,826, for a First Division match against Tottenham Hotspur at the Baseball Ground on 20 September 1969, which Derby won 5–0.
 The record is unlikely to be broken in the near future as Derby's current stadium, Pride Park Stadium, has a limit of 33,597 spectators.
 The record attendance at Pride Park for a competitive Derby County match is 33,378 for a Premier League match against Liverpool on 18 March 2000.
 The largest crowd to ever watch a Derby County game is 120,000 when Derby County played Real Madrid at the Santiago Bernabéu Stadium in the 1975–76 European Cup.

-Derby's historically poor 2007–08 Premier League campaign saw the club set and equal several unwanted records in English football.
-The club equalled Loughborough's all-time league record of just one win in an entire league season.
-They also equalled or set several Premier League records (1992–present), including fewest home wins in a season (1, joint with Sunderland), least goals (20, initially set, but now held jointly with Sheffield United) fewest away wins in a season (0, joint with five other clubs), and most defeats in a season (29, joint with three other clubs).
-Unmatched records include fewest points in a season (three points for a win) with 11; and worst goal difference (−69).
-The club also holds the joint record for most consecutive league games without a win (with Macclesfield Town), with 36 matches over two seasons between 22 September 2007 and 13 September 2008.
+Derby's historically poor 2007–08 Premier League campaign saw the club set a still-standing league record for the lowest points total in a league campaign (3-points for a win), as it collected just 11-points from its 38-game campaign (P38 W1 D8 L29). and equalled Loughborough's 1899-1900 record of 1 win in a season.
+As of the end of the 2024-25 season they jointly hold several Premier League records.